Custom license fields

 You can create as many custom license fields and meta-data to associate with your product keys as you need.
-You can use theses license fields for your own backoffice purposes (to track users, companies, resellers, etc.).
+You can use these license fields for your own back-office purposes (to track users, companies, resellers, etc.).
 You can also use license fields in your application.
-After the user has activated, you can read the custom field values within your app.
+After the user has activated, you can read the custom field values within your app even if the customer is not connected to the internet.

 You can use these fields to limit parts of your app, license individual components or modules, time-limit your app or individual parts of it, etc. With license fields you have absolute control over every piece of your order process and your app.